 Our submission and supporting letters

-On 27 March we lodged our submission to the council opposing the rate, together with supporting information for a variety of stakeholders.
+On 27 March we lodged our submission to the Auckland Council opposing the rate, together with supporting information for a variety of stakeholders.
 Key messages in our submission included:

 - Commercial accommodation providers in Auckland are willing to pay their fair share towards tourism promotion.